 If I had to be honest, I never though I would write this post.
 When I first bought my future husband’s wedding tie, I told myself, “I am not going to tell him until right before our wedding with my final “Dear Future Husband letter ” before he becomes my official husband,” and I was very firm in this for a long time.
 For a long time, no one knew about the tie that laid on my nightstand, but I don’t feel the need to keep it “so silent” anymore, and the Lord has been laying that tie on my heart a lot lately.

-Yes, I have had my future husband’s wedding tie for awhile now, and I decided to buy it one day due to someone telling me that it will make the wait easier, and I also read in a book when I was younger about it, and the more I read, the more I wanted to do this, and so I did.
+Yes, I have had my future husband’s wedding tie for awhile now, and I decided to buy it one day for one of the reasons was due to someone telling me that it will make the wait easier, and I also read in a book when I was younger about it, and the more I read, the more I wanted to do this, and so I did.

 However, it’s not about the tie.
 Any woman can buy a tie, write “to my future husband’ and then leave it, so the tie means nothing if you have no love or selflessness behind it, for the meaning is so much more.